keylime/enhancements/91-ignore-path-for-ima.md

 nitty-gritty.
 -->

-A value `optional-paths` is introduced to the `keylime.conf` file.
-When this value is set to `True`, if a file is without a leading POSIX path separator then the file is still measured.
-If the file has a leading POSIX path separator then the file is measured still, as per the current behaviour.
+A bool config value `optional-paths` is introduced to the `keylime.conf` file.
+When this value is set to `True`, if a file is without a leading POSIX path then the file is still measured.
+If the file has a leading POSIX path separator then the file is measured, as per the current behaviour, where the full path dictates the comparision of the allowlist value to that recorded by IMA.

 ### User Stories (optional)